PrabodhBadwaik27/Data-Science-Concepts/README.md

     - Undestanding of the strategies used by business
     - Selection and enablement of team

+#### 2. Collection of Raw Data

+#### 3. Data Preprocessing

+#### 4. Data Exploration

+#### 5. In-Depth Analysis of Data

+#### 6. Results Presentation

+## Data Science Project Scopes Implementation Guide

+### Data Quality Assessment
+**Data Quality Assessment** or **DQA** is a foremost process in the [*Data Preprocessing stage*](#data-science-project-lifecycle) performed by *Data Analysts* in the team.
+DQA is nothing but ensuring the quality of collected data before using it for forecasting analytical results.

+**Why is it important to perform Data Quality Assessment?**
+In the real world, data is collected from the various sources, which might be part of different datawarehouses handled by various organizations or even data manually collected by individuals.
+Thus, it is very prone to data entry errors, missing fields due to unavailability of data, different standards regarding datatype, schema, classification followed in data collected from different sources and vast inconsistency (i.e. same attribute/title signifies different meaning in different datasets).
+In this scenario, if such *noisy data* is used for model training or forecasting directly, the conclusions drawn can't be relied upon.
+Hence DQA ensures that the highest quality data is provided for the further processing.

+In this process, Every attribute is closely analysed, the usability is verified in terms of datatypes & values; if needed, datasets/attributes are transformed to meet the required standards.

+/*
+At the first glance, DQA might seem to be a quite complicated task.
+Also, considering that the Data Preprocessing Stage alone spans over 80% of the time of complete project, it's a difficult task.
+But, following a systematic framework over the process would certainly make the task easier and achievable.
+*/

  ## Statistics

  ### Datatypes in Statistics